Tezza1/ohmori_accoutning/README.md

-# Website for Ohmori Consulting Services
+# Website for Ohmori Accounting Services

 * Designed as a digital business card
 * Mobile first